dushyant-007/US_Emigration_approval_odds_predicttion_using_CNN_LSTM/README.md

 All data used for the analysis are available at -
 1. Visa Approved/Denied Data - https://www.dol.gov/agencies/eta/foreign-labor/performance

 # Files in the Project
-1. Debug_Data.csv - It is not required since out whole dataset take less than 2 mins time to process.
-3. Analysis Notebook.ipynb - Analysis notebook.
+1. Analysis Notebook.ipynb - Analysis notebook.
-4. visas.docx - A document file containing information about the project.
+2. visas.docx - A document file containing information about the project.
-5. datafile_construction.pkl - pickled cleaned data
-6. datafile_visas.pkl - pickled cleaned data on visa status
+3. datafile_visas.pkl - pickled cleaned data on visa status
-7. copy of MileStones - as name says
+4. copy of MileStones - as name says
-8. construction_data.csv - data of in progress construction project.

 # LICENSE